oleg121203/nimda_agent_plugin/README.md

 # execute the full development plan
 python nimda_agent_plugin/run_nimda_agent.py --command "run full dev"

+# or use the shorter command
+python nimda_agent_plugin/run_nimda_agent.py --command "run dev"
 ```

+You can also send the command **`run dev`** directly in the Codex chat to perform the entire development plan in your mobile app.

 For a completely automated cycle, use **`auto_dev_runner.py`**: